ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 The `SessionTransportTransformerEncrypt` provides a session transport transformer that includes an authenticated hash of the payload and verifies it.
-It is similar to SessionTransportTransformerDigest but uses an HMAC.
-It uses `HmacSHA1` as default authentication algorithm, but can be changed.
+It is similar to SessionTransportTransformerDigest but uses a HMAC.
+It uses `HmacSHA1` as the default authentication algorithm, but it can be changed.
 It doesn't encrypt the payload, but still without the key people shouldn't be able to change it.

 ```kotlin